Mars Hill Forum #70, October 13, 2002

 The sixth ethic is the power to forgive.

-After Jesus taught us the Lord’s Prayer, he said: “For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, your Father will not forgive your sins” (Matthew 6:14-15).
+After Jesus taught us the Lord’s Prayer, he said: “For if you forgive men their trespasses against you, your heavenly Father will also forgive you.
+But if you do not forgive men their trespasses, your Father will not forgive your trespasses” (Matthew 6:14-15).

 The power to forgive is the power to give in the face of the violation of human sin.
 Those who do not desire forgiveness for others mock the forgiveness they may have received, and are happier in hell where they can stew in their bitter and self-righteous juices.